Table of contents:

 12:15 – Feed, play, sleep

 While he’s asleep, I go back to work.
-Once he’s awake, we play, I feed him, and then the most brilliant thing I purchased comes into play:
+Once he’s awake, we play, I feed him, and then the most brilliant of all work from home baby products comes into play:

 A baby sling.